 The use of pharmacological levels of zinc oxide — 2,000 ppm or higher — has long been considered a practical solution to bacterial infections and diarrhea in weaned piglets.
-But that will soon change.

 The Weaning Process Calls for Digestive Enzyme Supplements